Skip to main content Accessibility

 • The panel may question witnesses.

-• The complainant and/or investigator leave the meeting.
+• The Investigation Lead and witnesses leave the meeting.

-• The respondent responds to the complaint; witnesses may be called where appropriate.
+• The respondent responds to the complaint, calling witnesses where appropriate.

 • The panel may question witnesses.

-• The panel considers the evidence and makes a decision based on the evidence presented.
+• The panel makes a decision based on the evidence presented.

-5. Attendance by the respondent is not mandatory.
-The hearing may proceed in their absence unless there is good reason for non-attendance.
+22. Attendance by the respondent is not mandatory.
+The complaint may be heard in their absence, and action taken, unless there is good reason for non-attendance.

-• Fine to the value of damage or to meet losses;
+• Fine to value of damage done / fine to meet losses.

-• Action against a malicious complainant where a complaint is deemed malicious;
+• Action against a malicious complainant if a complaint is deemed malicious, including bringing procedures against the complainant.

-• Verbal warning (on record for one academic year);
+• Verbal warning, which stays on record for one academic year.

-• Written or final written warning (on record for the duration of study);
+• Written warning / final written warning, which stays on record for the duration of study.

 • Further investigation.